Comprehensive guides

 • Return plane ticket

-• Original medical prescription if you are carrying prescription medication – A prescription in French is generally accepted, but an English translation is recommended to facilitate checks, especially for medications containing controlled substances (codeine, benzodiazepines, etc.)
+• Original medical prescription required if you are carrying prescription medication.
+A prescription in French is generally accepted, but an English translation is recommended to facilitate checks, especially for medications containing controlled substances (codeine, benzodiazepines, etc.).

 Departing from Mauritius (returning to France)